Tukuyu

-Tukuyu, known as Neu Langenburg during the German colonial rule, is a small hillside town that lies about 36 mi south of the city of Mbeya, at an elevation of around 5000 ft in the highland Rungwe District of southern Tanzania, East Africa.

-Tukuyu town has a moderate to cool temperature ranging from 10° C in May/June to mid 20°C in around November.
+Tukuyu, formerly known as Neu Langenburg during the German's colonial rule, is a hillside town that lies about 36 mi south of the city of Mbeya, at an elevation of around 5000 ft in the highland Rungwe District of southern Tanzania, East Africa.
+Tukuyu has a moderate to cool temperature ranging from 10 °C in May and June to mid 20 °C in around November.